rcacodedev/Preator/docs/architecture.md

 ### 2. Frontend application

-The authenticated application is built as a dedicated frontend layer that consumes the backend API and organizes the user-facing workflows of the product.
+The authenticated app is a separate frontend layer dedicated to product workflows and day-to-day user interaction.

+Responsibilities include:

+- operational navigation
+- module UX
+- settings and billing UI
+- product-level workflow execution

 Main technologies:

 - React
 - Vite
 - Tailwind CSS

 ### 3. Public website

-The public website is separated from the main app in order to support marketing, product positioning, pricing presentation and onboarding entry flows.
+The public website is intentionally separated from the product app so that communication, positioning, pricing and onboarding can evolve independently.

+Responsibilities include:

+- public product presentation
+- pricing communication
+- trial/onboarding entry
+- brand and positioning layer

 Main technology:

 - Next.js

 ## Supporting services

-The platform also relies on infrastructure and service layers such as:
+At a high level, PREATOR also relies on supporting infrastructure such as:

-- PostgreSQL for persistent product data
+- PostgreSQL
-- Redis/RQ for background work
+- Redis / background workers
-- Stripe for subscription billing
+- Stripe
-- hosting and deployment infrastructure
+- hosting and deployment services
-- email/provider services
+- email/provider infrastructure

-## Design intent
+## Architectural intent

-The architecture is intentionally split so that:
+This split is deliberate.

+It allows:

-- the public web can evolve independently from the app
+- the backend to remain the center of logic
-- the app can focus on authenticated workflows
+- the product app to focus on authenticated operational UX
-- the backend can remain the source of business logic
+- the public website to focus on communication and onboarding
-- operational and billing concerns stay centralized
+- billing and integrations to stay centralized in the application core

-This structure also supports a more professional product lifecycle than a single monolithic codebase used for every concern.
+The result is a more serious SaaS structure than a single undifferentiated codebase handling every concern in the same layer.